JerryZhao275/Waddle/items/report.md

       * views/LoginView.java, whole file
       * views/SignupView.java, whole file
       * database/FirebaseWaddleDatabaseServiceClient.java, createNewUser, signIn, lines of code: 88-152*
     * Users can login to the app using an existing Firebase account.
 When a user enters their email and password on the login page, the app checks if the credentials match an existing user in the Firebase database.
 If there is a match, the user is directed to the dashboard fragment.
+The login page also implements null safe exceptions such as the user not entering an email or password, or entering a string not in the form of an email.
+All of these exceptions result in a concise error message being returned at the bottom of the screen for the user

 2. [2500 Data Instances].
 There must be data file(s) with at least 2,500 valid data instances **easy**